 Just like the classic Uno game, the objective is to get rid of all your cards in each round while scoring points from any cards that your opponents are holding.
 Most of the card functions are the same as the original Uno.

-Be the first player to score 500 points.
+Be the first player to get rid of all your cards per round, and ultimately score 500 points (or whichever number is mutually agreed upon by all players).
 2-10 players may play.

 Starting the Game:

 The dealer is the person with the highest points after each player has drawn a card.
 The dealer shuffles the cards and hands out 7 cards to each player.
 The remaining deck forms the Draw pile and the topmost card of the Draw pile is taken off and turned over to form the Discard pile.
 If that card is a Wild or Wild Draw 4 card, return it and pick another.
 For any other Action card, the special instructions for that card will apply.

 All the Action cards for Uno Monster High have the same functions as the original Uno game, but one card is different and only applies for Uno Monster High.
 This card is the Creeperific Urrrhhh Card.

 For this card, when you discard it, you can choose any color from your hand to give away, starting with the player on your left and moving clockwise until you run out of that color.
 While giving out your card(s), you should mutter “Urrrhhh" just like a zombie!